riot-ci/RIOT/CONTRIBUTING.md

-Before opening a new feature request, check the [existing feature requests][existing-feature-request] if there's one already opened on the same topic.
+Before opening a new feature request, check the [existing feature requests][existing-feature-request] if there's one already open on the same topic.

 To request new features or enhancements, just open a new [feature request issue][new-feature-request].
 Describe your use case, why you